Rachel's Cooking

 Mix together and then add:

-place dough on flour,
+place dough on flour, sprinkle with more flour |

 3 tablespoons saigon cinnamon